Coronavirus: Reserve Bank moves on QE - begins $30 billion bond buy up

 Printing money seemed to mean different things to different people but would be the equivalent of "handing out IOUs" with nothing behind them, he said.

-But it "was just another way of getting cash into the economy, using different tool."
+But it "was just another way of getting cash into the economy, using different tool".

 With government bonds, the Crown would continue to issue debt as usual but the Reserve Bank would buy in the secondary market.

-That meant "those banks which are holding bonds know there is always a buyer in the market at a certain price," Orr said.
+That meant "those banks which are holding bonds know there is always a buyer in the market at a certain price", Orr said.

-"The fact that we are there, buying those will keep the interest rate down."
+"The fact that we are there, buying those, will keep the interest rate down."

 New Zealand never had to resort to QE during the 2008 crisis but at that time the Reserve Bank had head room to cut the official cash rate far more deeply - from 8.25 per cent (in June 2008) to just 2.5 per cent in April 2009.